 - Add a dash of garlic powder and onion powder to the soup mixture next time you make this dish for more flavor.

 Freezer - Freeze in an airtight freezer safe container for up to 3 months.
 Thaw overnight in the refrigerator before reheating.
+Perfect for a busy day when you don't feel like cooking.

 Reheat - Reheat in the oven at 350 degrees until heated through.
 Or in the microwave for one to two minutes.
 If you find that this casserole recipe is dry, when reheating add a little chicken broth or water.